-- Design consideration in health centers and hospitals will ensure that adequate water system, incineration, wastewater treatment system and emergency access i.e. fire truck access are included in the design and construction package. - Location of new incinerator installation should take into account impact to nearby resident from smoke and dust from incineration.
-Incinerator should be installed at location down wind to sensitive receptor / nearby resident where feasible. - Location of wastewater treatment system/septic tank installation should take into account impact to groundwater quality from possible leakage. - Consultation with the local community regarding site selection.
-Community should be informed about EMF and relevant measures and directors/staff of RHs/HCs should be encouraged to monitor the implementation of EMF and relevant measures. - Design specifications that provide for minimization of disruption of natural vegetation and terrestrial and aquatic habitats. - Design modifications for flood prone areas. - Supervision and monitoring of construction (e.g., restricting work to daylight hours, limiting noise and dust emissions, safe traffic control, occupational health and safety).
-These instructions will be reiterated to all contractors and rigorous monitoring will be conducted to ensure that prevention and mitigation measures are followed. - In areas where old and derelict buildings or existing health care facility are being removed for the new construction or refurbished, the site will be cleaned and decontaminated before any construction starts. - Appropriate waste disposal plan will be identified and implemented where hospital or hazardous waste exists. - In case required, appropriate protective gear will be provided to construction workers to ensure their health and safety while working on health care facility construction.
-This may specially be an issue of relevance for areas where the new construction or refurbishing is to take place in old and derelict health care facility sites, or within the compound of an existing health care facility.
+- Design consideration in health centers and hospitals will ensure that adequate water system, incineration and wastewater treatment system are included in the design and construction package.
+This approach has been proven to be effective under both phases, and therefore will be continued during AF3. - Consultation with the local community regarding site selection.
+Community should be informed about EMP and directors/staff of RHs/HCs should be encouraged to monitor the implementation of EMP. - Design specifications that provide for minimization of disruption of natural vegetation and terrestrial and aquatic habitats. - Design modifications for flood prone areas. - Supervision and monitoring of construction (e.g., restricting work to daylight hours, limiting noise and dust emissions, safe traffic control, occupational health and safety).
+These instructions have been reiterated to all contractors and rigorous monitoring will be conducted to ensure that prevention and mitigation measures are followed. - In areas where old and derelict buildings or existing health care facility are being removed for the new construction or refurbished, the site will be cleaned and decontaminated before any construction starts. - Appropriate waste disposal plan will be identified and implemented where hospital or hazardous waste exists. - In case required, appropriate protective gear will be provided to construction workers to ensure their health and safety while working on health care facility construction.
+This may specially be an issue of relevance for areas where the new construction or refurbishing is to take place in old and derelict health care facility sites, or within the compound of an existing health care facility. - In areas where construction is to take place within an existing health center or hospital compound, appropriate measures will be taken to ensure minimum disturbance and impact to the hospital.
+This could be in the form of enclosures for the construction site, low noise, vibration and smoke producing machines.
+The construction plan also will be discussed with the health care facility management to ensure minimum disturbance.